Business Analytics Advisor for $1M–$10M ARR B2B founders

 Why not just hire someone for this?

-A full-time hire takes 90+ days to ramp and costs $120,000+ annually.
+A full-time hire takes 90+ days to ramp and costs $150,000–$200,000+ fully loaded annually.
 A fractional CFO runs your finance function.
-Neither one gives you the cross-functional read across revenue, product, and go-to-market that tells you what's actually driving your business.
-The sprint delivers that clarity in 2–3 weeks at $8,000–$10,000, with a fresh outside perspective and pattern recognition from working across companies.
+A data hire builds your pipelines and dashboards.
+None of them tell you which growth levers to pull, or give you the conviction to defend the ones you choose.
+The sprint delivers that, with a fresh outside perspective and pattern recognition from working across companies.

 Contact

-If you're making high-stakes decisions without confidence in what's actually working, let's talk.
+If you're making high-stakes decisions without knowing which growth levers to pull, let's talk.

 We'll discuss whether you're a fit and what you'd walk away with.